jimdiroffii/bitburner-scripts/README.md

 ### Day 4

 I decided to take a break instead, and relaunched the game after 12 hours or so.
 We now have about $6.2M and level 182 hack level.
 This gives access to more programs, and servers to hack.
 I purchased a Tor node, and upgrade the home server RAM to 16GB.
 With the darknet node, I purchased FTPCrack.exe, ServerProfiler.exe, and DeepscanV1.exe.
 This allows us to hack servers that require 2 ports to be open.
 Let's update the `conn.js` script to use the new programs.
 Then kill and restart the script on the home server. `iron-gym` should now show up in our active scripts list.

+With `iron-gym` hacked, I logged in and backdoored the server.

+Upon analyzing our status, we are definitely not very efficient.
+Our server scripts that are hacking each server as slowly working the weaken and grow commands, and not hacking.
+The only server that has produced income is n00dles.
+It may have been more efficient to choose a server, and let every other server throw resources at hacking it.
+However, after checking each of our servers using the ServerProfiler.exe, all of the execution times have dropped well below 2 minutes.
+I'm going to let this configuration ride for a bit longer, expecting that once these scripts start hacking, we will quickly gain tens of millions of dollars.

+Instead, while these scripts run, let's do something else.
+We have these hacking contracts available, and our joesguns server has one. `contract-694985.cct`.
+Running this contract shows us a Caesar Cipher to solve.
+We are practicing programming, so lets write a script that will solve this challenge for us.

+- [x] Create a script that will solve the Caesar Cipher challenge.

+`caesar.js` will solve the Caesar Cipher challenge.

+Our next contract is on `harakiri-sushi`, `contract-33480-CyberSec`.
+This is `Algorithmic Stock Trader I`, which gives an array of values that represent stock prices.
+You are instructed to perform a single trade, buy and sell, to maximize profit.
+The algorithm required is a little more complicated.
+If we just try to find the lowest stock value on any given day, there is no guarentee that the later dates will offer a larger return than trading during some previous day.
+This looks like a multiple pointers problem, where we keep track of several states at once.

+- [x] Create a script that will solve the Algorithmic Stock Trader I challenge.

+`stock.js` will solve the Algorithmic Stock Trader I challenge.